I also have an article on teaching philosophy in prisons, "Inequality in Education" in the first edition of Oberon, a periodical on art and academia.

 Argues that normative terms in legal contexts (e.g., "obligation") have a generic meaning (a la Kratzer), rather than a moral meaning (a la Joseph Raz and Scott Shapiro) or a distinct legal meaning (a la H.L.A.
 Hart).

 4. Gender Pronouns (with Robin Dembroff) (under review)

 Argues that we should use not use gender-specific pronouns ("he" and "she") (a) in relation to genderqueer individuals, and, more radically (b) in relation to anyone; we should use gender-neutral pronouns instead.

 5. Wellbeing Measurement in Moral Philosophy (under review)

 Argues that common appeals to psychological data about wellbeing to support ethical conclusions (in work by psychologists like Daniel Kahneman, and in thought experiments in normative ethics) are problematic because we do not know the intervals on the relevant scales.

-I also have some far draftier drafts on a variety of other issues in metaethics, philosophy of law, philosophy of language, and social and political philosophy.
+I am also currently working on a draft on a simple case against first-past-the-post electoral systems, a draft on moral perception and moral intuition, and a draft on the policy issues posed by mandatory minimum sentencing provisions.
+And I hope to soon turn to some far draftier drafts on a variety of other issues in metaethics, philosophy of law, philosophy of language, and social and political philosophy.